-The phrase 'drenches between droughts' should always strongly be associated with String of Turtles.
-During the growing period, allow the soil to fully dry out in between irrigations for at least a week, while reducing this further during winter.
-Instead of pouring water directly through the foliage is acceptable if situated in a sunny location, irrigate using the bottom-up method by placing the pot on a saucer of water (25% of the pot submerged) until fully absorbed.
+Remember the ukhouseplants' phrase of 'drenches between droughts', and you'll ace this section of its care requirements.
+Allow all of the soil to dry out in between waters, ensuring that the pot feels very light before another hydration.
+Although pouring water directly through the foliage is acceptable if situated in a sunny location, irrigate using the bottom-up method to be extra sure.
+Place the pot on a saucer of water (25% submerged) until thorough absorption to provide deep hydration.
 Wetting the foliage every time you come to hydrate the plant will allow excess moisture to settle, causing the leaves to yellow and rot away.
-If this has happened, take vine cuttings to root in water, before placing back into the soil to promote a bushier appearance.
+Over-watering symptoms include rapidly yellowing or shrivelling leaves, mushy foliage and eventual plant death; scroll down to 'Common Issues' for more information.
 Under-watering symptoms include deflated leaves, little to no growth and gradual foliage decline.
 Be sure to study its environment; a position that offers too much sunlight will dry out the soil far too quickly and will eventually scorch the plant's leaves; move to a darker location.
-Over-watering symptoms include rapidly yellowing leaves, wilting, mushy leaves or stem and plant death.
-Again, study where it's situated in your home.
-If it does not receive proper light, root rot may occur over time and for more severe cases, hit the link below to learn more about how to address it.

-Failed vine cuttings are a common issue among amateur gardeners, with damaged wounds or too small vines being the usual culprits.
-Although propagating String of Turtles is relatively easy, people still find it hard to ace.
-Not only will the size of the vine dictate its success, damaging the leaves or vine can also hurt the chances of it rooting.
-For more information about how to take vines, click on this link.
+Failed vine cuttings are a common problem among gardeners, with damaged wounds or too small vines being the usual culprits.
+Although propagating SoT is relatively easy, people still find it hard to ace; scroll down to 'Propagation' for more information.

-Peperomia prostrata originates from the jungles of South America where it can be found as an epiphyte (growing on other trees).
-The species was first described by Carl Linnaeus in the 1750's, and then reclassified by Carl Kunth in the early 19th century.
+Peperomia prostrata originates from the jungles of Ecuador where it can be found as an epiphyte (growing on other trees or fallen trunks).
+The species was first described by Benjamin Williams in the 1870's, using the word, prostrate, in reference to the leaf's flattened nature.

 Up to 1m in length with its width solely relying on diameter of the pot that it's in.
 The ultimate height will take between 3 - 5 years to achieve.

-Small, trumpet shaped white flowers will develop along the vine during the early summer, once the plant reaches the maturity of a few years.
+Long, shaft-shaped flowers will develop along the vine during early summer, after the plant reaches the maturity of a few years.
 The quality of its blooms largely relies on the quality of the dormancy period served in the previous winter.
 To replicate its dormancy period:

-This plant is classified as poisonous.
-If parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
+This plant is classified as poisonous, so if small sections are eaten, vomiting, nausea, and a loss of appetite may occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.